local-npm/local-npm/README.md

 `local-npm` is also a good way to make `npm install` work offline.
 Assuming new versions of a package haven't been published since you last installed, subsequent `npm install`s will all serve from the cache, without ever hitting a remote server.

 Addy Osmani has [a nice post](https://addyosmani.com/blog/using-npm-offline/) comparing `local-npm` to other options.

-**Unmaintained?** Yup, this project works but is unmaintained [for various reasons](https://github.com/nolanlawson/local-npm/pull/122).

 Usage
 ------